 The Early Years Foundation Stage (EYFS) sets the standards that all early years providers must meet to ensure that children learn and develop well and are kept healthy and safe.
 It promotes teaching and learning to ensure children’s ‘school readiness’ and gives children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life.It supports an integrated approach to early learning and care and gives all professionals a set of common principles and commitments to deliver quality early education and childcare experiences to all children.

-As well as being the core document for all professionals working in the foundation years, the EYFS framework gives mums and dads confidence that regardless of where they choose for their child’s early education, they can be assured that the same statutory commitments and principles will underpin their child’s learning and development experience.
+As well as being the core document for all professionals working in the foundation years, the EYFS framework gives parents and carers the confidence that regardless of where they choose for their child’s early education, they can be assured that the same statutory commitments and principles will underpin their child’s learning and development experience.

 Our Vision for Learning in the

 Early Years Foundation Stage

 Within the Early Years Foundation Stage at Saxilby School we endeavor to shape; happy, confident and curious learners, who are encouraged to flourish throughout the early years of their education.
 We aim to light the educational spark that prompts children to ask questions, develop their own learning and follow their own lines of enquiry to deepen their knowledge and understanding of themselves and the world around them.
 Developing children that are; secure and, not only ready for their next stage of development, but equipped with the tools needed to succeed through their educational journey with high goals and aspirations for the future.